mochajs/mocha/README.md

 ## Differences with [mike:mocha](https://atmospherejs.com/mike/mocha)

-First, a big thanks to [mike](https://atmospherejs.com/mike) for figuring out and writting all the complex server side fibers aware [wrapping code](https://atmospherejs.com/mike/mocha-core) that was required to make mocha work server side.
+First, a big thanks to [mike](https://atmospherejs.com/mike) for figuring out and writing all the complex server side fibers aware [wrapping code](https://atmospherejs.com/mike/mocha-core) that was required to make mocha work server side.
 We use a [fork](https://atmospherejs.com/practicalmeteor/mocha-core) of it as the basis of our package.

 Second, thanks to us for letting mike know how to use his package for writing package tests with mocha :-)